 You’re going through a stressful time in your life.
 Whether it’s work, relationships, finances, your health, traffic, there is always something that can trigger your stress response and send you down the road of holding that stress somewhere in your body.
-For most of us, it’s the upper shoulders and neck.
-Others hold stress in their stomachs or restrict their breathing.
-If you’re anything like me, your jaw often becomes the involved victim of stress and tension leading to TMJD, or temporomandibular joint dysfunction, a fancy way of saying the jaw muscles and joint architecture ain’t workin’ right!
+For many, it’s the upper shoulders and neck.
+Others hold stress in their stomachs or restrict their breathing, whereas the jaw can also become the involved tension holder leading to TMJD, or temporomandibular joint dysfunction, a fancy way of saying the jaw muscles and joint architecture ain’t workin’ right!

 According to Hugh Milne, DO, there are several potential causes of TMJD:

 Trauma to the Face and Mouth

 Constant-On Engram (tend toward always being busy possibly with the habitual use of caffeine, alcohol, and smoking).

 Treatment protocols consist of decreasing myofascial tension in the head, neck, chest, shoulders, and spine followed by balancing the pelvis.
 Intra-oral massage can also be beneficial to help decrease tissue tone in the masseter and pterygoid muscles (5).